 With the approval of the program advisor, each student must select 12 hours beyond the core courses.
 The track courses may be taken from any graduate program in the University.
 Generally, electives should form a coherent whole.
-Examples of track emphasis include planning. management, and particular areas of public policy.
+Examples of track emphasis include, nonprofit management, public management, disaster/emergency management and particular areas of public policy.
 Those students with no experience in government or non-profit management are required to take a three hour PA internship (POLS 6286) in lieu of one elective course.
-The Professional Seminar (3-6 hours):
+POLS 6286 - Public Administration Internship 3 Credit Hours Comprehensive Research Project (3 hours):

-This seminar normally will be taken at the completion of the students' degree program.
-The seminar consists of the preparation of an exit paper (3 hours) and for those not employed in the public service, a three-month internship in a government or non-profit agency (3 hours).
-The exit paper can take several forms, but typically provides an analysis of the internship or the agency of employment of in-service students.
-The paper will analyze an actual problem which confronts the student's agency, describe the problem-solving approach taken, and evaluate the supportive evidence for the decision made.
+This research project (also called "Exit Paper") is taken at the completion of the students' degree program.
+The exit paper can take several forms, but typically providing an analysis of public administration/policy issues and nonprofit sector issues.
+Students also may analyze an actual problem which confronts the student's agency, describe the problem-solving approach taken, and evaluate the supportive evidence for the decision made.
 Finally, the paper can also evaluate linkages between the internship or work experience, classroom experiences, and public administration literature.
 Papers may also reflect other research dealing with an issue or problem relating to public administration.
-An oral defense of the paper before each student's committee is required.
-POLS 6286 - Public Administration Internship 3.0 - 6.0 Certificate Graduate Certificate in Nonprofit Management and Community Development Purpose Students may earn the Graduate Certificate in Nonprofit Management and Community Development (GCNMCD) after completing 15 graduate semester credit hours.
+An oral defense of the paper before each student's committee is required. • POLS 6287 - Comprehensive Research Project 3 Credit Hours Certificate Graduate Certificate in Nonprofit Management and Community Development Purpose Students may earn the Graduate Certificate in Nonprofit Management and Community Development (GCNMCD) after completing 15 graduate semester credit hours.
 The GCNMCD is designed to train future leaders in non-profit organizations and community development.
 The certificate program helps students pursue the goal of career advancement in nonprofit organizations.
 A bachelor's degree is prerequisite.
-The program provides opportunities to learn: - The theoretical principles and practical applications of management for charities and nonprofit organizations - Leadership for nonprofit organizations, focusing on community development - Unique management tools for nonprofit organizations such as fundraising, marketing, accounting strategies, and strategic planning - Capacity building, sustainable strategy, and collaborative network. - Nonprofit entrepreneurship to deal with community developmental issues Learning Outcomes Certificate students will demonstrate the knowledge and understanding of: Theoretical principles and management applications in nonprofit organizations Leadership and problem-solving techniques and skills in nonprofit management Roles of nonprofit organizations in delivering public values in local communities Admission The GCNMCD is open to all prospective students who have a bachelor's degree with a GPA of 2.5 or above.
+The program provides opportunities to learn: - The theoretical principles and practical applications of management for charities and nonprofit organizations - Leadership for nonprofit organizations, focusing on community development - Unique management tools for nonprofit organizations such as fundraising, marketing, accounting strategies, and strategie planning - Capacity building, sustainable strategy, and collaborative network. - Nonprofit entrepreneurship to deal with community developmental issues Learning Outcomes Certificate students will demonstrate the knowledge and understanding of: - Theoretical principles and management applications in nonprofit organizations - Leadership and problem-solving techniques and skills in nonprofit management - Roles of nonprofit organizations in delivering public values in local communities Admission The GCNMCD is open to all prospective students who have a bachelor's degree with a GPA of 2.5 or above.
 Any bachelor's degree meets the requirements for admission.
 Prospective students must complete the Graduate School online application form and submit it along with official college transcripts prior to being accepted into the GCNMCD.
 All prospective students also should submit two letters of recommendation and a statement of purpose that includes reasons for seeking a certificate in Nonprofit Management and Community Development.
 Program of Study The GCNMCD requires the completion of 15 semester hours of graduate credit.
 The program is built on five tiers of course work: Foundation course (3 hours):